harshithautla/Underwater-wireless-communication-using-Acoustic-wave/README.md

-due to its bad performance features such as high bit error rates, large and variable propagation delays and low bandwidth, are particularly vulnerable to malicious attacks .
+due to its bad performance features such as high bit error rates, large and variable propagation delays and low bandwidth, are particularly vulnerable to malicious attacks

-To Obtain Accurate Communication Using Acoustic wave
+Our objective is to Obtain Accurate Communication Using Acoustic wave
 • Acoustic is the most preferred signal used as carrier by many application, following to its low absorption characteristic for underwater communication.
 • By reducing noises and losses as more as possible, this helps us to obtain an accurate communication